 The Refunding Bonds will be issued as current interest bonds, as set forth on the inside front cover hereof.
-Interest on the Refunding Bonds is payable on each February 1 and August 1 to maturity, commencing February 1, 2021.
-Principal of the Refunding Bonds is payable on August 1 in each of the years and in the amounts set forth on the inside front cover hereof.
+Interest on the Refunding Bonds is payable on each February 1 and August 1 to maturity or earlier redemption thereof, commencing February 1, 2022.
+Principal of the Refunding Bonds is payable in each of the years and in the amounts set forth on the inside front cover hereof.